 There are times when you experience an artwork, the ‘understanding’ comes immediately when observing it.
 It is a direct feeling of being hit with insight as an intuitive thought.
 But sometimes, art takes time and patience, as it comes more slowly and fragmented.
 This patience was also needed for me to ‘grab’ the work of Gilly van Zanten.
-When I visited him, and during our mail contact afterwards, it appeared to me that his style of speaking is very fragmented.
+When I visited him, and during our mail contact afterward, it appeared to me that his style of speaking is very fragmented.
 This also applies to the way how van Zanten conducts his research, which almost alludes to cherry-picking: “Most of the time I read shreds of paper or open up this book just on the right page and continue to read that until I have the utter reaction to write myself about how I can use this or that theory, reflecting on my own life and practice, as they might go together.”

 Taking charge of reality

 The world that Van Zanten’s constructs also moves forward to a certain reality.
 It is a moving reality, between controlled and uncontrolled.
-It takes its place more or less between a floating and unnamed cosmos (which reminds of the Abrahamic personage of ‘Adam’, who named the world around him), and our fully constructed world, where all connections are social, political, linguistic constructions with consequences.
+It takes its place more or less between a floating and unnamed cosmos (which reminds us of the Abrahamic personage of ‘Adam’, who named the world around him), and our fully constructed world, where all connections are social, political, linguistic constructions with consequences.
 He shapes a world where things can happen through both individual and collective intervention.
-Things are in constant movement and are allowed the time, space and freedom to develop as they come.
-“My reaction on the institutionalisation of feeling and symbols, became visually as a kind of ‘prepared- objet trouvé ‘in an arranged space.
+Things are in constant movement and are allowed the time, space, and freedom to develop as they come.
+“My reaction on the institutionalization of feeling and symbols became visually as a kind of ‘prepared- objet trouvé ‘in an arranged space.
 Something between controlled and uncontrolled- before and after the version of reality; a between space.”

 Arranging the accidental

-Even though the term ‘objet trouvé’ (found object) suggest that the accidental status of the object determines how it is to be understood, it is often so that the objet trouvé, presented in an art space, works more like a mould.
+Even though the term ‘objet trouvé’ (found object) suggests that the accidental status of the object determines how it is to be understood, it is often so that the objet trouvé, presented in an art space, works more like a mold.
 It is as sticky as flypaper, as it attracts and draws all relations it can participate in, near.
 The ‘objet trouvé’ is not as arbitrary and inconsequential as it seems to be.
-By combining these concepts of the arbitrary with something that is prepared, arranged and thought out, van Zanten’s work results in a dynamic that moves between the static and the fluid.
+By combining these concepts of the arbitrary with something that is prepared, arranged, and thought out, van Zanten’s work results in a dynamic that moves between the static and the fluid.